-- Capture mode (points only)—Capture a single point or capture streaming points.
+- Capture mode (points only)—The mode to capture a single point or capture streaming points.

-- Capture fields—These can be fixed values, device variables (for example, speed or accuracy), or user input variables that allow users to enter or select a value from a list once the button is pressed.
+- Capture fields—Fields that can be fixed values, device variables (for example, speed or accuracy), or user input variables that allow users to enter or select a value from a list once the button is pressed.

 - Link—A dedicated URL to be launched when the button is pressed.

-- Launch a URL—Manually configured URL.
+- Launch a URL—Manually configure a URL.
 This can be a website URL that begins with HTTPS or an app link that launches another app.

 - Launch Survey123—Construct the link to launch the ArcGIS Survey123 field app.
 Select a survey and predefine the input value of supported survey questions with fixed values, device variables, or a project user input variable.
 Optionally, choose to return to QuickCapture after submitting the survey.

 You can edit multiple buttons at once.
 Press the Shift key while you select buttons in the project preview to select multiple buttons.
 Edits that you make in the side panel will be applied to all selected buttons.